The Unanswered Questions

-- Personal Care: inability to do daily living tasks at all.
-Can't take a bath, brush hair or dress self without help.
+- Personal Care: Inability to do daily living tasks at all.
+Can't take a bath, brush hair, or dress without help.

-- Eating: Along with not being able to feed themselves, they may have trouble with chewing and swallowing.
+- Eating: Along with being unable to feed themselves, they may have trouble chewing and swallowing.
 They may not want to eat, and caregivers may be asked to consider a feeding tube.

-- Naming: Often loses ability to know even familiar people or to recognize anyone by name.
+- Naming: Often loses the ability to know even familiar people or to recognize anyone by name.

 - Mental State: A decline in mental functioning means that many of the most difficult psychological problems like hallucinations, paranoia, and aggressiveness will decline or disappear.

-- Wandering and Restlessness: Any tendency to wander will be increased and the person may now lose their way even in their own house.
-They may not be able to find the way back from the bathroom to their bed.
+- Wandering and Restlessness: Any tendency to wander will be increased, and the person may now lose their way even in their own house.
+They may be unable to find the way back from the bathroom to their bed.

 While physical demands increase, emotional demands can get easier during this final stage.
-In fact, if you have dealt with the care of a person who has been combative or difficult, as I did with both of my in-laws, it might be helpful to know that while Advanced Alzheimer's brings most people to a point of needing 24-hour care, it also brings a relief from some of the most troubling aspects of the intermediate stage: delusions, paranoia, aggression, and hallucinations.
+In fact, if you have dealt with the care of a person who has been combative or difficult, as I did with both of my in-laws, it might be helpful to know that while advanced Alzheimer's brings most people to the point of needing 24-hour care, it also brings relief from some of the most troubling aspects of the intermediate stage: delusions, paranoia, aggression, and hallucinations.